-With thanks to the Shenstone & District Car Club for their continued support, we are counting the days to our return to Curborough Sprint Course on Monday 25th August 2025!
-This marks our sixth consecutive year, promising yet another fantastic day of motorsport entertainment.
+With thanks to the Shenstone & District Car Club for their continued support, we are counting the days to our return to Curborough Sprint Course on Monday 31st August 2026!
+This marks our seventh consecutive year, promising yet another fantastic day of motorsport entertainment.

 Last year we raised over £16,500 for the charity, and this year we are determined to surpass that amount.
 So, stay tuned for more updates on our Facebook page here.
-Spectator admission can be purchased on the day (cash or card).
-Spectator admission £10, children free.
+Online entry for both demonstration runs and static displays will be available here from 1st April 2026.
+Spectator admission can also be purchased in advance – or on the day (cash or card): £10 per adult, free entry for children under 16.

 If you haven’t been before and want to know what’s in store, here is a selection of photos to whet your appetite:

-This year, we are delighted to welcome back the 5700cc orange “Catering Meats Special” 1970s Jersey hill climber Ford Capri, and look forward to witnessing a very special and eclectic selection of motor vehicles in action!
+Last year, we were delighted to welcome back the 5700cc orange “Catering Meats Special” 1970s Jersey hill climber Ford Capri, and look forward to witnessing a very special and eclectic selection of vehicles in action!
 We are indebted to all the entrants for bringing along their wonderful machines to help us to put on such a superb day.

 An extremely relaxed and highly enjoyable day, this is the perfect opportunity to see some amazing vehicles in action on the challenging figure-of-eight course, aka the “Cürburgring”.
 Not only is there great spectator viewing with knowledgeable and highly entertaining commentary throughout the day, visitors are also encouraged to wander around the Paddock and chat with the owners.
 Here is a link to a video compilation of 2023’s event to further whet your appetite: